mjwhitta/win/README.md

 ## What is this?

-This Go module started as a simple "drop-in" replacement of `net/http` so that you can use WinHTTP and WinINet on Windows for better proxy support, with NTLM authentication.
+This Go module started as a simple "drop-in" replacement of `net/http` so that you can use WinHTTP and WinINet on Windows for better support for proxying and NTLM authentication.
 Microsoft recommends [WinINet over WinHTTP] unless you're writing a Windows service.

 If you want to use a minimal, cross-plaform HTTP client, I recommend [inet] which uses this module behind the scenes.